Middletown, Delaware: Transportation

 The Delaware Route 1 toll road passes along the east edge of Middletown, and the town has a signed exit at Odessa for Delaware Route 299.
 The U.S. Route 301 toll road is just west and north of Middletown, serving the Chesapeake Bay Bridge to the southwest.
 US 301 has exits for Middletown at DE 299 west of town and Delaware Route 71 north of town.
 DE 71 passes north–south through Middletown on Broad Street and heads north to the Summit Bridge and south to Townsend and U.S. Route 13.
 DE 299 passes east–west through Middletown on Main Street.
 Delaware Route 15, a rural road, is concurrent with DE 299 at Middletown, allowing access to Dover and Smyrna.

-DART First State serves Middletown along the Route 43 bus, which runs between the Amazon fulfillment center and a park and ride in Odessa during rush hours, and the Route 63 bus, which serves as a circulator route through Middletown between the Amazon fulfillment center and the park and ride lot in Odessa.
-From the park and ride lot in Odessa, riders have access to the Route 301 bus to Wilmington and Dover and the seasonal Route 305 "Beach Connection" bus to Lewes and Rehoboth Beach.
-The Route 37 bus provides rush hour weekday service between the Amazon fulfillment center in Middletown and Wilmington via the Christiana Mall while the Route 47 bus provides rush hour and Saturday service between the Amazon fulfillment center in Middletown and Wilmington via U.S. Route 13.
-The Route 302 bus provides intercounty service between Newark and Dover via Middletown, serving the Amazon fulfillment center.
+DART First State serves Middletown along the Route 46 bus, which runs between a park and ride in Odessa and the Newark Transit Hub in Newark, passing through Middletown and serving the Amazon fulfillment center.
+From the park and ride lot in Odessa, riders have access to the Route 301 bus to Wilmington and Dover and the seasonal Route 305 "Beach Connection" bus to Lewes.
+The Route 37 bus provides rush hour weekday and Saturday service between the Amazon fulfillment center in Middletown and Wilmington via the Christiana Mall.
+The Route 302 bus provides intercounty service between a park and ride lot in North Middletown and Dover via Middletown, serving the Amazon fulfillment center.
 Cecil Transit operates a Demand Response route twice a month between Cecilton, Maryland and Middletown, providing residents of southern Cecil County access to shopping and healthcare in Middletown.

 The Delmarva Central Railroad's Delmarva Subdivision line runs through the center of Middletown.

 Summit Airport is just to the north of the town.
-The larger Wilmington Airport is in New Castle, and the nearest airport with commercial air service is the Philadelphia International Airport in Philadelphia, Pennsylvania.
+The larger Wilmington Airport is in New Castle, with very limited commercial air service.
+The nearest airport with extensive commercial air service is the Philadelphia International Airport in Philadelphia, Pennsylvania.

 Utilities

 The Town of Middletown Electric Department provides electricity to the town.
 The electric department is a member of the Delaware Municipal Electric Corporation.
 The town maintains an electric substation, with electricity supplied to the substation by a 138,000 kV line from Delmarva Power's Mt.
 Pleasant Substation.
 A second 138,000 kV line to the town's substation is being constructed from Delmarva Power's Townsend Substation to increase the reliability of electricity in Middletown.
-The Water/Wasterwater Department provides water and sewer service to Middletown.
+The Water/Wastewater Department provides water and sewer service to Middletown.
 Trash Tech provides trash collection and recycling to Middletown.
 Natural gas service in Middletown is provided by Chesapeake Utilities.